Note

 /home/runner/nilearn_data/spm_multimodal_fmri/sub001/multimodal_fmri.zip...

-[fetch_spm_multimodal_fmri] .. done.
+[wrapper] .. done.

-[fetch_spm_multimodal_fmri] Downloading data from
+[wrapper] Downloading data from

 https://www.fil.ion.ucl.ac.uk/spm/download/data/mmfaces/multimodal_smri.zip ...

-[fetch_spm_multimodal_fmri] ...done.
+[wrapper] ...done.
 (3 seconds, 0 min)

-[fetch_spm_multimodal_fmri] Extracting data from
+[wrapper] Extracting data from

 /home/runner/nilearn_data/spm_multimodal_fmri/sub001/multimodal_smri.zip...

-[fetch_spm_multimodal_fmri] .. done.
+[wrapper] .. done.

-Resample the images.
+Resample the images:

-This is achieved by the concat_imgs function of Nilearn.
+this is achieved by the concat_imgs

 import warnings